mrprfrm/informatorium/Python/Integer numbers.md

 38 ** -1 % 97  # returns 0.02631578947368421
 ```

 > The result is quite unexpected.
-It happens because `38 ** -1` performs reciprocal division before the modular inversion.
+This happens because `38 ** -1` performs reciprocal division before the modular inversion.

 ### Modulo division